 Prior to joining the firm, Chad spent seven years as a constitutional law professor at Concordia University School of Law and Western State University and nine years as a commercial litigator.
 He has extensive experience in horizontal federalism, which is the law governing the delineation of powers between the governments of different states.
 He is best known for his work on the dormant Commerce Clause and its applicability to multi-state class actions, environmental regulations, and marijuana laws.
 He has testified before the United States House of Representatives’ Judiciary Committee as an expert on the Constitution’s extraterritoriality doctrine, the dormant Commerce Clause, the Tenth Amendment, and the scope of Congress’s power to regulate interstate commerce.

-Washington Post, NPR affiliate KBSX, ABC affiliate KIVI, C-Span, Sirius XM’s POTUS program, and the legal blog PrawfsBlawg.
+Chad has also authored nine law review articles and provided commentary on constitutional law matters for the Washington Post, NPR affiliate KBSX, ABC affiliate KIVI, C-Span, Sirius XM’s POTUS program, and the legal blog PrawfsBlawg.

 Credentials